Proto-MPC: An Encoder-Prototype-Decoder Approach for Quadrotor Control in Challenging Winds: Background: Nonlinear MPC for Quadrotor Control

 The model in \eqref{eq: nominal dynamics of quadrotors} describes the nominal case with no dynamical uncertainty.
-We denote lumped uncertainties by $f_{\Delta}$ so that $f_{\text{real}} = f_{\text{nom}} + f_{\Delta}$ (see~\citep{wu2023L1QuadFull,wu20221}).
-We will learn the lumped uncertainties and denote it by $\hat{f}_{\Delta}$.
-The goal of the learning is to make the learned nonlinearity $f_{\text{nom}} + \hat{f}_{\Delta}$ as close as possible to $f_{\text{real}}$ so that we can use it as a trustworthy model in an MPC formulation.
+In general, uncertainties (e.g., wind or aerodynamic effects) exist in a real system.
+We consider lumped uncertainties (see~\citep{wu20221}), denoted by $f_{\Delta}$, in the dynamics to account for the impact to the system, resulting in the real dynamics $f_{\text{real}} = f_{\text{nom}} + f_{\Delta}$.
+In this paper, we will learn the lumped uncertainties as $\hat{f}_{\Delta}$.
+The objective is to ensure that the learned dynamics $f_{\text{nom}} + \hat{f}_{\Delta}$ closely approximate the actual dynamics $f_{\text{real}}$, which allows us to use it as a trustworthy model in an MPC formulation.
 We consider the following nonlinear MPC

 where $\bar{\boldsymbol{x}}_k$ and $\bar{\boldsymbol{u}}_k$ denote the reference state and control, $Q$ and $R$ are the penalty matrices for deviating from the references, and $\boldsymbol{u}_{\min}$ and $\boldsymbol{u}_{\max}$ represent the limits on the control actions.